 Know Me I prefer fast or slow in a saddle To the white-knuckle speed of a car.
 I prefer sound and odor of cattle To the olfactory insult of tar.
 I am happier sleeping on hillsides Than in hotels with valets and locks, And I’m healthier eating wild berries Than consuming what’s sold in a box.
 I’ll take the still hour before sunrise Over midnight’s interminable gong And an evening in any small library Over music and drinks in a throng.
 You’ve not asked but I’ve told you what matters — What I look for in both pace and place And I’d spend all eternity with you If, when there, I could see your kind face.

 [no title] My bubble is sealed in a glaze, Within it I breathe in a haze.
 It neither expands nor contracts, Nor admits new emotions or facts.
-With my mind an unraveling bight My sad soul's tear-stained spirit's a sight.
+With my mind an unraveling bight My soul's tear-stained spirit's a sight.
 And yet, outward I may seem unfazed In my vesicle fragile and crazed.

 Words I Would Say A voice, and a word crossing space — A sound, a disturbance in air.
 But a word on the air leaves no trace, You may hear it, but then it’s not there.
 If I utter it softly, you hear, If I whisper, who’d know it was done?
-But, if softly and you are not near, Then both whispered and thought are as one.
+But, if softly and you are not near, Then both whispered and thought are as none.
 I would offer my words to the wind If I thought they would fall to the ground And if I could choose who, in the end, Were the soul by whom they would be found.
 Do you wonder what words I would say?
 Do you wish that you already knew?
 The air may receive them some day When I want you to hear: ‘I love you.’

 [no title] Cryptic space No, I can’t stay Wave me away Shuffling feet Slow, yet I flee You’ve set me free Pillow time Near me you lie In my mind’s eye Spurning home Why?
 So I’ll know Where I must go Something true Should I tell you What we both know?
 Yearning, we Yes, and now I Yield to our tie